eyaget/academic-kickstart2/content/author/admin/_index.md

 +++

 I am a research scientist at Institute for Infocomm Research (I2R), A*STAR.
+I received a PhD degree (2019) in Computer Science (with a specialization in Cybersecurity) from Singapore University of Technology and Design, supervised by Prof. Sudipta Chattopadhyay, Prof. Martin Ochoa and Dr. Huaqun Guo.
+I also received an MSc (2012) from University of Trento (supervised by Prof. Bruno Crispo) and a BSc (2008) from Arba Minch University, both in in Computer science.
 My research interests include privacy and security of computer systems and critical infrastructures.